Skip Navigation and Go To Content

 Section 1.
 Faculty Governance and Academic Affairs

-The IFC will assess the scope of faculty responsibility over governance and academic matters within the UTHealth and each of the schools at least every five years, and when necessary, recommend that the President re-establish or reaffirm these responsibilities in cases where they are not currently being fully assumed.
-The criteria for such assessment will be drawn from the UTHealth Statement on Governance - appearing as Appendix 1 to this document that affirms primary faculty authority in curriculum, the subject matter and methods of instruction, research, faculty status, and aspects of student life related to the educational process.
+The IFC will assess the scope of faculty responsibility over governance and academic matters within UTHealth Houston and each of the schools at least every five years and, when necessary, recommend that the President re-establish or reaffirm these responsibilities in cases where they are not currently being fully assumed.
+The criteria for such assessment will be drawn from the UTHealth Houston Statement on Governance - appearing as Appendix 1 to this document that affirms primary faculty authority in curriculum, the subject matter and methods of instruction, research, faculty status, and aspects of student life related to the educational process.
 The IFC will maintain an active liaison with the faculty governance organizations of the schools and exchange information on their respective activities and initiatives.

 At the institutional level, the IFC serves as the primary agency for faculty participation in governance.
-The IFC shall be the primary representative of faculty interests and communicate directly with the President of UTHealth.
+The IFC shall be the primary representative of faculty interests and communicate directly with the President of UTHealth Houston.
 It may elaborate a position or positions on matters referred to it by the President, on matters generated within any of the constituent schools or their faculties, or on matters generated within the IFC.
 Its recommendations, if any, shall be forwarded to the President in writing.

 Section 2.
 Faculty Status, Rights, and Responsibilities